 Like anything in life and business, an effective strategy isn’t set in stone—it should be viewed as flexible, adaptable and ready to evolve and grow as your business demands.
 And to do this well, you’ll need regular and reliable data to guide your decisions.

 To maximise the long-term benefits of digital marketing, a reporting system that can crunch the numbers and provide meaningful data on what’s working (and what’s not) is a game changer.
-In our own business we use HubSpot as an all-in-one platform that does it all.
+In our own business we use HubSpot as an all-in-one platform for marketing and sales.
 The price can be a barrier for some, and it’s true that parts of the functionality can be done using cheaper software.
 However, when looking at ROI, keep in mind the extra time it will take to manage each individual platform and jump between them to track the various aspects, as well as bring it all together to get a clear overall picture.

 Fast-tracking Your Growth